 Robert Laumback is an Associate Professor of Environmental and Occupational Medicine at Rutgers-Robert Wood Johnson Medical School.Robert is both a board-certified Family Physician and Occupational and Environmental Medicine Physician with a research program focused on cumulative impacts of chemical and nonchemical stressors of health in communities in New Jersey.
 He is currently leading an EPA STAR project with the Ironbound Community Corporation to evaluate the combined effects of traffic-related air pollution and psychosocial stress on childhood asthma in Newark and Elizabeth, two NJ communities directly impacted by diesel truck traffic related to the Port of Newark and Elizabeth.
 The overall goal is to apply scientific principles and methods to improve environmental health for residents in vulnerable, underserved, urban communities.
 He has worked closely with community and environmental justice groups to educate members of these communities and to seek solutions to environmental health problems.Robert serves on the NJ DEP Science Advisory Board and Clean Air Council, and he is interested in learning how to comprehensively assess the impacts of transportation and energy systems on human health in order to improve health outcomes.

-Karen has conducted research, outreach and education in the fields of urban land use, risk analysis and communication and environmental health.
-Among many grant-funded projects, she studied health needs in the Elizabethport neighborhood of Elizabeth, NJ and helped to create a new pediatric asthma case management program to address a critical health need.
-She also assisted in building capacity for neighborhood revitalization in the distressed West End neighborhood of Plainfield, including supporting the creation of a new community organization and leading the development of a revitalization action plan.
-Most recently, Karen co-lead a study evaluating user preferences and reactions to a new online tool for mapping environmental health data, and she will be co-leading two rapid Health Impact Assessments in New Jersey in 2014.
+Karen conducts research, outreach and education in the fields of urban land use, risk analysis and communication and environmental health.
+Among many grant-funded projects, she has studied health needs in Elizabeth, NJ, leading to the creation of a new pediatric asthma case management program.
+She also assisted in building capacity for neighborhood revitalization in Plainfield, NJ, including supporting the creation of a new community organization and leading the development of a revitalization plan.
+Most recently, Karen co-led four Health Impact Assessment studies in New Jersey, and is supporting Lifelong Elizabeth, an age-friendly initiative.
+She also serves on the Editorial Board for the Chronicles of Health Impact Assessment.

-Karen received her PH.D in urban planning and has taught college classes in environmental planning, transportation security, urban poverty, and also supervised the public health intern program for one year.
-Dr. Lowrie has published dozens of articles in peer-reviewed journals, a book chapter, and authored many research reports.
+Karen received her PH.D in urban planning from Rutgers University.
+She has taugh graduate and undergraduate classes in environmental planning, transportation security, and urban policy, and co-leads a continuing education training class on Health Impact Assessment.
+Dr. Lowrie has published dozens of articles in peer-reviewed journals, book chapters, and authored many research reports.

 Jennifer Senick is the Executive Director of the Rutgers Center for Green Building at the Edward J. Bloustein School of Urban Planning and Policy Development, Rutgers University and an adjunct lecturer in the department.
 Jennifer oversees a variety of grant-funded research on topics in applied green building including the intersection of green building and public health.
 She is a frequent speaker and has produced numerous articles, book chapters and papers on sustainable development and green building, especially in the area of evaluation methods.